Home > Resources > How to record sound from Mac via Audacity

 Step 4.
 You can then play the recorded audio and clip it before exporting it on the computer.

 QuickTime Player is a built-in media player for Mac, which also serves as an audio and screen recorder.
 It's easier to use than Audacity, but similar to the latter, it cannot capture computer sound unless you install a plug-in beforehand on your Mac.
-Steps to record internal audio by this tool are as follows.
+With Soundflower configured as your audio output source, you can record internal audio on a Mac with QuickTime.

 Step 1.
 Download and install Soundflower.
 Open it on your computer.